Viknesvaran98/GenAi-OW/README.md

 📌 GenAi CLI Tool

-A simple Java-based command-line assistant that can respond to basic prompts and open folders or system settings directly from terminal commands.
+A Java-based command-line assistant that can respond to basic prompts and open folders or system settings directly from terminal commands.

 🚀 Features
 Interactive command-line interface